Schmidtwar/Cremotdesign/UPDATE.md

-## Changed id to class instead, id going to be for more unique request.
+## Changed id to class instead - 2016-02-21
 Now when your going to use all the commands, you use . instead of #.
+Id going to be for more unique request.

 ## Grid is added now - 2016-02-18
 Now can you use the Grid system.
 And added new color for the Navigation classic.